kwaldenphd/image-representation/README.md

 #  Image Files

 3. Download the four image files in this repo.
+Images are also avaialble [in a Google Drive folder](https://drive.google.com/drive/folders/1n6t3PMcScjEFYv07MRp7nfjei1eBrK69?usp=sharing) (Notre Dame users only)

 4. Using only the terminal, move the files into a newly-created folder for this lab.